Jarcionek/LearningTDD/README.md

 ### Task 3 - add pagination

 When users scroll down the news feed, at some point it is necessary to request more messages from the news feed, however existing methods will return also those messages that are already cached by the mobile application, hence wasting bandwith and memory.
 We should add another method that will return a page of messages, given the page number and page size.
 For example, if entire news feed is [A, B, C, D, E, F, G], with G being the most recent message, the query of page 1 and page size 2 should return page [D, E].
+Page numbers are 0 based so page 0 would be [F, G].